julienhamonic/julienhamonic.github.io/_posts/2016-4-25-A_New_Thought_Form_from_the_Pyramid_to_the_Blockchain2.md

 title: 'A New Thought Form: from the Pyramid to the Blockchain (part2)'
 ---

 The pyramidal thought form: it starts with _most_ of the single individuals slave at the base and completes with a few masters at the top.
 In between, a hierarchy of levels is built in to justify that energy is sucked from the bottom to the captsone.
+Level n delegates to level (n+1).

 ![Pyramid](https://raw.githubusercontent.com/julienhamonic/julienhamonic.github.io/master/images/maxresdefault.jpg)